FedFabFrat/FedFabFrat.github.io/diary.md

 ***

 31/08. version 1.0.1 online.
 Managed to divide home page in two sides and then i have inclued the IRC logo

+***

+01/09. version 1.0.2.
+Introduce different visualization for desktops and mobiles.